buzzware/cascade/README.md

 5. ```var promoted = await cascade.Execute("PROMOTE",new JsonObject { ["product_id"] = 25 })```
 5. ```await cascade.Populate(product,new string[] { nameof(Product.Manufacturer),nameof(Product.Category) })```

-Using Cascade in an application means :
+#### Using Cascade imposes the following on your application (for all application models that use Cascade)

-1. Using the SuperModel base class and its attributes for all application models
+1. Inherit from the SuperModel base class and use the given GetProperty/SetProperty for its attributes
+2. Models should be treated as immutable by application code - attempting to set a property throws an exception.
+All changes are done using Cascade methods (which are propagated through the caches and origin server).
-2. Implementing an origin class for your server(s) API
+2. Implement ICascadeOrigin with an origin class for your server(s)' API
-3. Constructing an instance of CascadeDataLayer with the desired cache layer(s) and origin
+3. Construct an instance of CascadeDataLayer with the desired cache layer(s) and origin
-4. Using the CascadeDataLayer for application server interactions
+4. Calling the methods of CascadeDataLayer (Get) for all application server interactions on

-### Benefits

-1. A clean and simple interface, reminiscent of a HTTP client, for application server interactions
-2. True offline support for all operations
-3. You send and receive models, not JSONElements
-4. Associations between models: BelongsTo, HasMany, HasOne
-5. easy Get/Query of models with their associations via Populate method/parameter
-6. seamless multilayer caching & persistence, including collections and queries
-7. Optional memory caching for speed
-8. Optional file system caching/persistence
-9. Supports almost any API server(s) through your own implementation of abstract interfaces
-10. Insulation of application logic from server irregularities and changes

-### Features

-1. "freshness" option to determine whether to get data from either a cache or the server
-2. "fallback freshness" option to silently fallback to a cached data when unable to reach the server
-3. "hold" option to mark retrieved records for downloading and preservation offline even when caches are cleared